 I'm a Senior Lecturer at the University of Vermont in the Grossman School of Business.
 I've been at the University since 2010 and I teach courses focused on the application of Information Technology in the modern enterprise.
-In 2018, I was elected by the University of Vermont Faculty to serve as their Faculty Senate President, and I can’t wait to use that experience as your new Chittenden County State Senator.
+In 2018, I was elected by the University of Vermont Faculty to serve as their Faculty Senate President, and it has been an honor to serve as your State Senator over the last two years (2020-2022).

 State Senate Qualifications